Dhvani-intwala/My-Books-Store/README.md

 - The page includes a form for adding or updating the delivery details.
 These details are saved in the database and whenever the user is logged in and wants to make an order, the values will be automatically set in the checkout form.

 - Another important feature is the **Orders history** which is represented by a table with all the orders created by the user.
 Any order element has a details page that can be accessed by clicking on the order number value.

+### Login Page

+- On the Login Page, users can log in to the website by inputting their username and password.
+The user is now registered and will have access to the Registered User website services.

+### Signup Page

+- On the Signup page , new user can create there profile by filling the signup form.

+### Signout Page

+- On the Signout Page, users can confirm that they wish to exit the website.

+### Reset Password page

+- Users can use this page to reset their login password.
+The user adds their email address in the input field and clicks on the button "Reset Password".

+### Change Password page

 ### Admin panel / Superuser